TengwanggexuXu/hello-world/README.md

 # hello-world

-it is the first day that i bein my work in github.
+it is the first day that i begin my work in github.